 The Racial & Ethnic Mental Health Disparities Coalition (REMHDCO) is a statewide coalition of non-profit state wide and local organizations whose mission is to work to reduce mental health disparities through advocacy for racial and ethnic communities.

 The National Consortium on Stigma and Empowerment (NCSE) is a research group meant to promote recovery by understanding stigma and promoting empowerment.
 The Consortium is located at the Illinois Institute of Technology with a collection of researchers at Yale University, the University of Pennsylvania, Rutgers University, Temple University, the University of Wisconsin, Illinois State University, and the University of Chicago.

 Project Return Peer Support Network (PRPSN) offers empowerment and integration through involvement in our self-help groups and Warm Line, membership in our centers, and independence through employment and advocacy.

-Founded in 1889, Family Service Agency of San Francisco is the oldest nonsectarian, nonprofit charitable social-services provider in the City and County of San Francisco.
-FSA’s mission is to respond to human needs with cutting edge social services and treatment that combine the best social science research with cultural sensitivity, a deep respect for the consumer, and a commitment to social justice and supportive communities.
+Founded in 1889, Felton Institute (former the Family Service Agency of San Francisco) is the oldest nonsectarian, nonprofit charitable social-services provider in the City and County of San Francisco.
+Felton Institute’s mission is to respond to human needs with cutting edge social services and treatment that combine the best social science research with cultural sensitivity, a deep respect for the consumer, and a commitment to social justice and supportive communities.

 UCSF Medical Center is recognized throughout the world for innovative patient care, advanced technology and pioneering research.
 They are consistently ranked one of the nation’s top hospitals, according to an annual survey by U.S. News & World Report.